vishal-chothe-patil/core-java-examples/java-design-pattern/README.md

 This project contains implementations and explanations of **commonly used design patterns** in Java.
 These patterns are crucial for building **robust**, **scalable**, and **maintainable** applications, especially in real-world domains like **FinTech, banking, and microservices**.

+### 📦 Included Patterns:
 - Builder Pattern
 - Singleton Pattern
 - Factory Pattern
+- Prototype Pattern

 ## What Are Design Patterns?